 Why Small Business Saturday Is a Great Opportunity

-Mark your calendars — Small Business Saturday is November 28th this year and you don’t want to miss out.
-It started as a genius marketing campaign from American Express to rally consumers to buy local during the busy holiday season, but it’s grown into a national event.
-It celebrates and supports all of the local businesses in neighborhoods across the country and all that they do for our communities.
+Mark your calendars — Small Business Saturday® is November 24 this year and you don’t want to miss out.
+What started as an effort by American Express to drive more sales to small businesses during the holiday season has grown into a national event that celebrates and supports local businesses in neighborhoods across the country.

-Communities across the country have begun to spearhead entire events, scavenger hunts, and special one-day-only promotions around Small Business Saturday.
-Many innovative and creative ideas and promotions have emerged from this day, which are helping local businesses across America thrive.
+Communities across the country have put their own spin on Small Business Saturday by building events, scavenger hunts, and special one-day-only promotions around the day.
+Here are some creative ideas and promotions that have emerged from this day.

 Use a Community Approach